Kotlin/dokka/core/migration_guide.md

 ### Maven

-There are no changes in maven configuration API for dokka, so all previous configurations should work without issues.
+There are no changes in maven configuration API for dokka, all previous configurations should work without issues.
+The default platform label is "JVM", `sourceSetName` can be used to change it.

+### Ant
+Support for the Ant plugin has been dropped, dokka should be used with CLI in Ant instead.

+### Command Line
+Dokka fajtar has been dropped, thus the command line interface has changed slightly.
+Most importantly, all plugins and their dependencies have to be provided in the `-pluginsClasspath` argument (paths are seperated with ';').
+A build tool like Gradle or Maven is recommended to resolve and download all required artifacts.
+Instead of creating a long configuration command, dokka can be configured with a JSON file.
+Please refer to the README.